Kozea/Radicale/use.md

 {"tag": "VCALENDAR"}
 ```

-The calendar is now available add the URL path ``/user/calendar.ics``.
+The calendar is now available at the URL path ``/user/calendar.ics``.
 For address books the file must contain:

 ```json